iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - Lowest Gini Index is selected
 - Pure : All Data belongs to Same Class in a Subset ( Gini Index : 0 )
 - Impure : Data is Mixture of Different Classes in a Subset

+### Entrophy

+- Measure Randomness in the Information ( Disorder or Uncertainity )
+- Higher the Entrophy Harder to Draw Conclusion from Data | Information
+- Low Entrophy is Considered.

 Advantage of Decision Tree | Disadvantage of Decision Tree :--- | :---